Azure/iotedge/doc/packaging.md

 ## What's New

-The version 1.2 of IoT Edge introduces significant changes to the underlying daemon which has been refactord and renamed (`iotedged` -> `aziot-edged`).
+The version 1.2 of IoT Edge introduces significant changes to the underlying daemon which has been refactored and renamed (`iotedged` -> `aziot-edged`).
 Non-Edge specific functionality was separated into a stand-alone package, `aziot-identity-service`, on which the IoT Edge daemon now depends.
 The `aziot-identity-service` package replaces the `libiothsm-std` package previously used.

 In anticipation of these large-scale changes we've made the current `iotedge` Linux package (v1.1) into a long-term servicing (LTS) release.
 The v1.2 of IoT Edge is now composed of two packages: